A Brief History

 Kirk Averitt, Music Director

-Before moving to Southern California, Kirk served as Director of Choral Music at Beaver Country Day School and The Congregational Church of Weston in Boston, MA, and has worked with choral ensembles around the globe.
-In 2019, his choir from Beaver Country Day shared a week in residence with ensembles at Escuela Nacional de Arte in Havana, Cuba, and conducted and performed with Viatores Mundi in Bol, Croatia, a choral organization he co-founded in 2019.
+Before moving to Southern California, Kirk served as Director of Choral Music at Beaver Country Day School and The Congregational Church of Weston in Boston, MA.
+He has worked with choral ensembles around the globe.
+In 2019, his choir from Beaver Country Day shared a week in residence with ensembles at Escuela Nacional de Arte in Havana, Cuba, .
+Kirk has also conducted and performed with Viatores Mundi in Bol, Croatia.
+A choral ensemble he co-founded in 2019.

 Originally from Decatur, AL, Kirk holds a Master of Music in Choral Conducting from the University of Massachusetts Amherst and a Bachelors in Vocal Music Education from Lipscomb University in Nashville, TN.